DrewChambs/odin-recipes/README.md

 This project is a basic recipe website.
 Site will consist of:

-- Main index page with links to to a few reccipes.
+- Main index page with links to to a few recipes.